Jchimbo/Booktopia/README.md

 ## Requirements

 ## JAVA
-Requires OpenJDK openjdk 17.0.8.1 will give an error in hikari pool otherwise.
+Requires OpenJDK 17.0.8.1 will give an error in hikari pool otherwise.

 ### MySQL
 Please use this guide to setup [MYSQL](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04).